Any-resolution Training for High-resolution Image Synthesis: Experiments

 \myparagraph{Correcting artifacts from low resolution.} Because our model is not directly trained with corresponding LR and HR image pairs, we find that there can be small distortions between the upsampled base image and the HR generation from the same latent code.
 In some cases, this can be a desirable property (Fig.~\ref{fig:properties}).
 For instance, the base generator on the birds dataset can struggle in synthesizing the eye of the bird, which is less apparent at low resolutions, but more salient at high resolution.
 Consequently, our HR generation will add the missing eye, and also synthesizes additional feather and beak details.
 In the churches domain, because the LR and HR datasets are collected separately, we find that the synthesized watermarks and JPEG artifacts at the base resolution disappear at higher resolution, because the HR dataset we used is of higher quality and does not have any watermark.
 The similarity between the LR and HR generations can be tuned using $\lambda_\text{teacher}$ during training.

-\myparagraph{Failure Cases.} Our model tends to inherit the artifacts from StyleGAN3, such as the generation of a centered front tooth in the FFHQ domain.
-In instances in which the generated image at base resolution contains uneven surfaces, the model may fail to fully mitigate them at higher resolutions.
+\myparagraph{Failure Cases.} Our model tends to inherit the artifacts from StyleGAN3, such as a centered front tooth in FFHQ.
+In instances in which the base resolution image contains uneven surfaces, the model may fail to fully mitigate them at higher resolutions.
 These artifacts are often subtle at the low resolution, but become more apparent when upsampling the base image or generating at a larger target scale.
 In some cases, our model also has a tendency to generate ``watery'' circular or ring-like artifacts (Fig.~\ref{fig:properties}).